What is a to-do list

 The to-do list could easily get out of hand if not maintained carefully.
 Schedule time to go through it, reassess the importance of the tasks, move deadlines, batch similar tasks together.

-The list is ready, so now what do I do with it?
+The to-do list is ready, so now what do I do with it?

 Take 5 min each morning to plan your day.
 Choose the tasks from your main to-do list, that you will get done that day.
 Add the most important ones to your calendar to block time for them.